LBHackney-IT/document-evidence-store-frontend/README.md

 ## 🧪 Testing it

 It uses Jest, `react-testing-library` and cypress for tests.

-Run Jest rests with:
+Run them with:

 ```
 npm run test:unit
+npm run test:e2e:dev
 ```

 ## 🌎 Putting it on the internet